 What are the differences between community engagement, service learning, internships, fieldwork, and field trips?

-Service Learning: Service learning is a teaching method that promotes student learning through active participation in meaningful and planned experiences in the community that contribute to the public good and are directly related to course content.
+Service Learning is a teaching method that promotes student learning through active participation in meaningful and planned experiences in the community that contribute to the public good and are directly related to course content.
 Through reflective activities, students enhance their understanding of course content and sense of social responsibility.

 Internships: From Executive Order 1064, “It is an off-campus activity designed to serve educational purposes by offering experience in a service learning, business, non-profit, or government setting.
 For the purpose of this executive order ‘internship’ does not include teacher preparation placements or clinical placements such as for nursing, counseling, physical therapy or occupational therapy.”